soundtrackyourbrand/docs/sdk/index.md

 ```

 ### Error codes explanation
-By calling "splayer_get_troubles()" you are able to achieve a list of SYB internal errors.
-See the example code snippets for exact return types since this changes over API version.
-Also, these error code can change depending on which SYB software is installed, but this is a list of the latest errors.
+By calling `splayer_get_troubles()` you are able to achieve a list of SYB internal errors.
+See the example code to know how to achieve the list.
+Also, these error code can change depending on which SYB software is installed, but this is a list of the latest errors we have and is updated whenever we do any updates.

-Here follows a explanation of all errors we have at the moment.
+Here follows a brief explanation of all errors we have at the moment.

 Error name | Explanation | Condition
 --- | --- | ---